‘Terrified’ South Africa nears lockdown; cases almost 1,000

 The window is “narrowing every day” but there’s still a chance to contain the virus’ spread in many countries, Moeti said.
 About half of African countries with the virus have only imported cases from abroad.

 More African nations are expected to impose lockdowns.
-On Thursday, the president of Botswana, who has been in self-isolation as a precaution after a weekend trip to Namibia, told his country to “Please prepare yourselves for imminent lockdown.”
+On Thursday, the president of Botswana, who has been in self-isolation as a precaution after a weekend trip to Namibia, told his country to “Please prepare yourselves” for an imminent one.

-Rwanda also locked down over the weekend, and police on Thursday denied that two people shot dead had been killed for defying the new measures.
+Rwanda locked down over the weekend, and police on Thursday denied that two people shot dead had been killed for defying the new measures.
 Police spokesman John Bosco Kabera said the two people riding a motorbike on Monday in the south were stopped by an officer and attacked him, prompting his colleague to fire in self-defense.

 In Rwanda’s capital, Kigali, streets were empty while authorities used megaphones to urge people to stay indoors.
 The government has promised to provide food to vulnerable people.